 There’s no shame in it; you were just trying to survive.

 RELATED: Time to Switch Off: Here’s the Problem with Always-On Culture

 A starting point is just that—a beginning (not an end)

 Oftentimes, we choose to hold onto people because of the history we created with them.
 A significant other was with you when you were desperately trying to look for a job; they taught you what it was like to fall in and be in love.
 Your best friend from grade school stayed with you that afternoon when your mother showed up late to pick you up.
 When spoken about by those who grew up with him, your uncle was actually once a decent and generous guy.

 But history doesn’t oftentimes repeat itself—not in this case.
 Sometimes, the years that pass change those around you and that change points them towards a direction that is different from yours.
-Sometimes it points backwards and backwards just isn’t where you’re heading.
+Sometimes it points backward and backward just isn’t where you’re heading.

 Let them go on their journey.
 Give yourself the gift of going on yours.